 Rural and remote health research at WMR seeks to understand and monitor the health factors, health status and outcomes, and health services in regional populations.
 These populations are diverse and encompass a range of communities such as mining, farming, and Aboriginal and Torres Strait Islander communities.
 By conducting high quality research aimed at increasing our understanding of health factors and the most effective strategies for supporting health advancements in regional areas, we can inform improvements on health outcomes for rural and remote Australians.

-Theme Leader: Dr Tamara Street
+Research Manager: Dr Tamara Street

 - Data collection from regional WA and QLD corporate offices of Aurizon took place between September and November 2016 as part of the research partnership with Aurizon to empower and support their employees’ engagement in healthy life choices.